DataDog/integrations-core/docs/dev/create_a_tile.md

    {{< code-block lang="shell" >}}cd $HOME/dd/integrations-extras{{< /code-block >}}
 2. Run the `ddev` command with the `-t tile` option
    {{< code-block lang="shell" >}}ddev create -t tile "<Offering Name>"{{< /code-block >}}

-The options you use with the `ddev` command are different depending on what type of integration you are developing.
-For a full list of the files created by the `ddev` command, see [Integrations assets][20].

 {{% /tab %}}